The Modern Theatre Is the Epic Theatre: Rise and Fall of the City Mahagonny (1930)

 A didactic critique of traditional American society, The Rise and Fall of the City of Mahagonny was one of Brecht's most successful productions that was constructed in collaboration with German-American composer Kurt Weill.
 It projected a cynical view of German civilisation that played on the concept of the ‘modern myth’.
 It was regarded as a tale of an “imaginary yet plausible town, peopled by fortune seekers, prostitutes and shady businessmen (and women), where absolutely anything goes, except having no money”.
 This satirical opera blurs the boundaries of theatrical representation as it blends song, rhythm, jazz and drama into a dramatic fusion of character visuals.
-Brecht wanted to present through a new and unique avenue the functionality of a capitalist society and how people interacted within in.
+Brecht wanted to present through a new and unique avenue the functionality of a capitalist society and how people interacted within it.